This post covers the nuts and bolts of putting a tour together and hosting your readers on an amazing trip.

 In 2017 I decided I’d like to do more than just write posts about the places I have been to, reviews of destinations and hotels and provide general travel advice, but I’d like to actually take small groups of people to some of the best places I’ve been.
 Take them “behind-the-scenes” as it were, to the places the PRs of various destinations have taken me to.

 So I took my first group to Vietnam in 2017 and my second tour to Italy in 2018.
-This year I have taken a small group to New Orleans and Memphis and as I write I am about to host a group of 18 on a two-week tour of China.
+In 2019 I took a small group to New Orleans and Memphis and at the end of that year, another one on a two-week tour of China.

 If you’re a travel blogger looking to diversify your income, I hope this post is helpful.